 The vanity mirror.

-Self-care is an essential part of our lives, and the mirror plays a significant role in this.
+Self-care is an essential part of our lives, and the wall mirror plays a significant role in this.
 Lighting the vanity mirror has a variety of options.
 Whether it is a pair of sconces on the side, a sconce above the mirror, a background strip light such as the elstar Led strip, a chandelier above the mirror, or any other creative idea.

 The shower area